Compare products across retailers

 How access works

-The public website explains what the layer can do.
-The implementation details stay private so access can be controlled, metered and supported properly.
+The public site shows what the layer can do; the implementation stays private so access is controlled, metered and supported.
+Four steps from scope to live.

-We agree the use case: analyst chat, weekly brief, watchlist, product comparison or internal copilot.
+Agree the use case: analyst chat, daily brief, watchlist, comparison or internal copilot.

-Usage limits, data access, cadence and support level are matched to the team and subscription.
+Usage caps, data access, cadence and support level matched to the team and subscription.

-Approved customers receive private setup details and keys.
-Connector internals are not published publicly.
+Approved customers get private setup details and keys.
+Connector internals stay unpublished.

-Answers are checked against row-level evidence so teams can trust the data behind the summary.
+Answers check against row-level evidence so teams trust the data behind the summary.

 Pricing model

-Agent access is separate from the public API marketplace listings.
-It is best suited to teams that already know they want BasketWatch data inside an AI workflow and need controlled access, support and usage boundaries.
+Separate from the public API marketplace.
+Best for teams that already know they want BasketWatch data inside an AI workflow and need controlled access, support and usage boundaries.